-The financial goal for FY 2020/21 is a loss before final payment and income tax of \$852.
+The financial goal established in FFMC's Annual Plan for FY 2021/22 is a loss before final payment and income tax of \$2.6 million.
+Though revenues appear to have rebounded in Q1 2022, there is ongoing concern on the impacts of a possible fourth wave of COVID-19 on business performance.
 FFMC is working diligently to mitigate the impacts of COVID-19 on its business performance while following government guidance and prioritizing the health and safety of its employees and fishers that supply fish.